-A collection of writings and musings from the Sententia Gamification Team, a global consortium of gamification professionals.
-We are the ONLY organization to offer three levels of Gamification Certification for Human Resource and Talent Development professionals that is recognized and approved by HRCI, SHRM, and ATD for recertification credits.
+A collection of writings and musings from the Sententia Gamification Team, a global collective of gamification professionals.
+We are the ONLY organization to offer three levels of Gamification Certification for Human Resource and Talent Development professionals that can be recognized by HRCI, SHRM, and ATD for recertification credits.
 Learn more at www.SententiaGames.com

 Wednesday, February 24, 2016